 FIT has demonstrated a collaborative approach to provide expanded student support through a combination of in-person and web-based services.
 Student support offices have increased their efforts to provide a student-centered environment.
-While FIT continues to build upon its strengths, the institution's opportunities for improvement in both academic support and cocurricular programs are addressed in the recommendations below.
+While FIT continues to build upon its strengths, the institution's opportunities for improvement in both academic support and co-curricular programs have become evident and are addressed in the recommendations below.